labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

     return dp(amount)
 ```

-Without drawing, it is obvious that "memorandum" greatly reduces the number of subproblems and completely eliminates the redundancy of subproblems, so that the total number of subproblems will not exceed n, that is, the number of subproblems is O(n).The time to deal with a subproblem is still O(k), so the total time complexity is O(kn).
+Without drawing, it is obvious that the memo greatly reduces the number of subproblems and completely eliminates the redundancy of subproblems, so that the total number of subproblems will not exceed n, that is, the number of subproblems is O(n).The time to deal with a subproblem is still O(k), so the total time complexity is O(kn).

 **3. Iterative solution of dp array**